A preposition is a word that is placed before a noun or noun equivalent to show its relation to some other word in the sentence.

 Examples of Participle Prepositions

-- The river flows past the room.
+• The stream flows past the meadow.

 Miscellaneous Examples of Participle Prepositions